To bring assets on the map you need to be a DM, see the DM asset docs.

 Yes this can be the case, if a group of monsters chase the party to a different location, they might not all arrive at the same time or even ever all move to the new location.

 Although technically possible, tracking over multiple locations is a giant pain with a lot of special cases.
-For this reason and the fact that actual impact seems slim, simplicity is what PA choses.
+For this reason and the fact that actual impact seems slim, simplicity is what PA chooses.
 When adding a new group member in a group with multiple locations, its badge uniqueness will only be guaranteed within the set of members that share its location.
 For random creation order the chance of an actual collision is very slim, for incrementing order it depends on which location has the highest value member.
 Either way the impact this has is so small compared to the extra programming logic that would need to be added that it is a worhtwhile trade-off.

 This panel contains some settings that do not fit in any of the other places.